Netsensia/2048Solver/README.md

 With a move time of around 5 milliseconds, running single-threaded on a fast machine, the program will win the game (get a 2048 tile) about 98 percent of the time.

+The highest score the program has achieved so far was 252,016 on a depth 7 search.

 The tests results shown here are run in using multiple threads running in parallel.
 This results in slower average move times per thread (thread duration / thread moves) but faster overall move times when considering all threads (program duration / moves across all threads).

 ## Current program performance